rdfostrich/article-jws2018-ostrich/content/evaluation.md

 which results in more than 32KB for a triple in 1,200 versions.
-At that point, the values start to form a bottleneck as only 1,024 elements can be loaded in-memory using the default page cache size of 32MB, which causes a lot of swapping.
+At that point, the values start to form a bottleneck as only 1,024 elements can be loaded in-memory using the default page cache size of 32MB, which causes a large amount of swapping.
 This could be solved by either tweaking the B+Tree parameters for this large amount of versions, reducing storage requirements for each value, or by dynamically creating a new snapshot.